-A Conglomerate is a company that comprises of smaller unrelated businesses, this company has a significant stake in the smaller businesses and has control over them.
+A Conglomerate is a company that is comprised of smaller unrelated businesses. this company has a significant stake in the smaller businesses and has control over them.
 The small businesses in a conglomerate operate distinctly because they deal with different products and services.

 Conglomeration refers to the process of bringing businesses with unrelated products and services together to form a conglomerate.
 Conglomeration is also described as a group or a bunch of items or businesses.
 Conglomeration can be used in a different context, the central idea is that it is a collection of things, items, or businesses.

 A Little More on What is a Conglomeration